Keyboard shortcuts

 • Role-based check in MPSC handler (DB access):

-• create: signer becomes admin, no prior state needed
+• create: no prior state needed; signer becomes the owner (role=2)

 Behavior: